schnock-art/schnocks_digital_atelier/README.md

-# schnocks_digital_atelier
+# Schnocks Digital Atelier

-Schnocks Digital Atelier to play around with Photos
+Schnocks Digital Atelier to play around with Photos.

+## Warning!
+When using the webcam, some configurations can produce rapidly changing and flashy images, please avoid using the camera input if you are photosensitive, this could potetntially trigger epilepsy.

 ## Create Environment
 #### In terminal